-MIT researchers first came up with its self-assembling “M-Block” robotic cubes back in 2013.
-Now this week, researchers shared the latest video named robotic cube M-Blocks 2.0.
+MIT researchers first developed its self-assembling “M-Block” robotic cubes in 2013.
+Now, this week, researchers shared the latest video named robotic cube M-Blocks 2.0.

 Researchers from Computer Science and Artificial Intelligence Laboratory (CSAIL)MIT, announced this latest development, they developed self-assembling robotic cubes dubbed M-Block 2.0.
 These robotic blocks are capable of climbing and rolling across the ground.

 This new project on Robotic cubes is the second version of the project unveiled by MIT back in 2013.
 Similar to the first version of the MIT robotic cube blocks, M-Blocks 2.0 also move by generating momentum with an internal flywheel.

 These new M-Block cubes communicate with one another using a “barcode-like system” present on each face of the cube.
 This system is of help for performing various tasks like forming a line or following a path.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Furthermore, each M-Block has a flywheel that does 20,000 revolutions per minute.
 Permanent magnets are equipped so that cubes can attach to each other.
 These robotic cubes M-Blocks are designed in such a manner that they can be used in disaster management situations.